geneleaf/docs.geneleaf/Glossary.rst

     Ashkenazi
         One of two major ancestral groups of Jewish individuals, comprised of those whose ancestors lived in Central and Eastern Europe (e.g., Germany, Poland, Russia).
 The other group is designated Sephardic Jews and includes those whose ancestors lived in North Africa, the Middle East, and Spain.
 Most Jews living in the United States are of Ashkenazi descent.

-    Audit
-        Systematic, independent and documented verification process of LIMS sample data.

-    Audit Trail
-        Audit trails are documented evidences to series of activities occurring at any given point of time, specific operation or event ever since they are first recorded.
-As part of 21 Code of Federal Regulations Part 11 (21 CFR Part 11), it's a mandate for diagnostics, biobanks and CROs to preserve their records in chronological order for traceability purposes.
-Information recorded in the audit trail typically includes operator code, case number, amount and quantity prior to change, notes etc.

     autosomal
         Refers to any of the chromosomes numbered 1-22 or the genes on chromosomes 1-22.
 This term excludes the sex-determining chromosomes, X and Y.